1998 bay Quarter Horse type gelding

 Type of Rescue: Owner Surrender

 BANNER IS ADOPTED!

 Banner is an older gelding whose owner was unable to keep him after she went into assisted living.
 Banner was reportedly well started under saddle, but it’s become clear that it is time for him to retire as a companion.
-This big handsome gelding can be a little pushy at times, but once he figures out that his person is the leader, he happily settles in to look for their direction.
-Banner will make a wonderful companion horse for someone!
+Banner was adopted to be the companion to another older fellow who needed a friend.
+The two live peacefully together and Banner is happy in his new home!

 Banner is such a handsome, regal man!
 He has a ton of personality and definitely doesn’t act like a senior fellow.
 He can be a little pushy, but we are working on ground manners and he’s proving to be a very intelligent student who catches on quickly.

 Shortly after Banner arrived, we noticed that he was tender on his front feet.
 He was in a gravel paddock so it was difficult at first to tell if his feet were sore because of that or because of a case of mild laminitis.
 Dr. Fleck had us treat him as a laminitis case and he was placed on bute twice daily and given a pair of soft ride boots to live in for the time being.
 He was taken off the bute after two weeks but remained in the soft ride boots until we could get him into a dirt paddock and off the gravel.